FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation: Method

 Here, $q(\cdot \mid y)$ is the density of the distribution $Q(\cdot \mid y)$ (i.e., $q(\cdot \mid y)$ is the conditional density of $A$ given $Y=y$ ).
 We write $q^n(\cdot \mid \Y):=\prod_{i=1}^n q\left(\cdot \mid Y_i\right)$ to denote the product density.
 This leads to the synthetic $\tilde \A = \A_{\Pi}$, which, intuitively, could achieve a similar purpose as the ones from conditional randomization for encouraging equalized odds when utilized in constructing the loss eq.~(\ref{eq:loss}).

-Compared to the conditional randomization strategy in FDL, one strength of CP is that its generated synthetic sensitive attribute $\tilde\A$ is guaranteed to retain the marginal distribution of the actual sensitive attribute $A$ regardless of the estimation quality of $q(.|y)$.
-However, it still relies strongly on the estimation of $q(.|y)$ for its permutation quality and, thus, does not fully alleviate the issue arising from multivariate density estimation as we mentioned earlier.
+Compared to the conditional randomization strategy in FDL, one strength of CP is that its generated synthetic sensitive attribute $\tilde\A$ is guaranteed to retain the marginal distribution of the actual sensitive attribute $A$ regardless of the estimation quality of $q(\cdot|y)$.
+However, it still relies strongly on the estimation of $q(\cdot|y)$ for its permutation quality and, thus, does not fully alleviate the issue arising from multivariate density estimation as we mentioned earlier.

-\paragraph{ICP circumvents density estimation of $A\mid Y$.} -.1in To circumvent this challenge associated with estimating the multidimensional conditional density $q(.|y)$ which can be further complicated by mixed sensitive attribute types, we propose the indirect ICP sampling strategy.
+\paragraph{ICP Circumvents Density Estimation of $A\mid Y$} -.1in To circumvent this challenge in estimating the multi-dimensional conditional density $q(\cdot|y)$ which can be further complicated by mixed sensitive attribute types, we propose the indirect ICP sampling strategy.
 ICP scales better with the dimensionality of $A$ and adapts easily to various data types.

 ICP begins with the observation that the distribution of $(\A_\Pi, \Y)$ is identical as the distribution of $(\A, \Y_{{\Pi}^{-1}})$.
-Hence, instead of determining $\Pi$ based on the conditional law of $A$ given $Y$, we first consider the conditional permutation of $Y$ given $A$, which can be estimated conveniently using standard or generalized regression techniques, as $Y$ is typically one-dimensional.
+Hence, instead of determining $\Pi$ based on the conditional law of $A$ given $Y$, we first consider the conditional permutation of $Y$ given $A$ , which can be estimated conveniently using standard or generalized regression techniques, as $Y$ is typically one-dimensional.
 We then generate $\Pi$ by applying an inverse operator to the distribution of these permutations.
-Specifically, we generate $\tilde \A=\A_{\Pi}$ according to the following probabilities:
+Specifically, we generate $\tilde \A=\A_{\Pi}$ according to the following probabilities: -.15in

-We adapt the \textit{parallelized pairwise sampler} developed for the vanilla CP to efficiently generate ICP samples (see Appendix~\ref{app:sampler}) and show that the equalized odds condition $\hat Y \independent \tilde A \mid Y$ holds asymptotically when $\tilde A$ is generated by ICP. \begin{theorem} Let $(\X, \A, \Y)$ be i.i.d observations of sample size $n$, $S(\A)$ denote the unordered set of rows in $\A$, and $p$ be the dimension of $A$.
-Let $\tilde \A$ be sampled via ICP based on eq.~(\ref{eq:inv_perm}).
-Then,